Life after COVID: what changes can we expect?

 Summary

-No one is certain when this will end or how our work, travel or shopping habits will be impacted.
+No one is certain when this will end or how our work, travel, or shopping habits will be impacted.
 We can be confident that this will inevitably drive change.
 And you should adjust your marketing strategy accordingly.

 We will adapt, change and innovate, just as we always have in the face of global threats.